microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 ![image](./img/mh-ch-screenshot-19.png)

-## Task 3: Run a production Failover and Failback again to the Europe West region and monitor the progress
+## Task 3: Run a production failover from Germany West Central to Sweden Central and failback again from Sweden to Germany region (Source environment) and monitor the progres
-### Run the production failover for server01 from Europe West to North
+### Run the production failover for server01 from Germany West Central to Sweden Central
 ![image](./img/mh-ch-screenshot-20.png)

 ![image](./img/mh-ch-screenshot-21.png)

 ![image](./img/mh-ch-screenshot-22.png)

 Check the virtual machine list.
-There is a new virtual machine "server01" running in North Europe region.
+There is a new virtual machine running in Sweden Central region.

 ![image](./img/mh-ch-screenshot-23.png)

 ### Reprotect the virtual machine